nrwl/nx-react-workshop/docs/lab14/LAB.md

    generator automatically before each commit.
 This will ensure developers never forget to add their scope files.
    <br /> <br />

+10. **BONUS BONUS BONUS** - create a test to automate verification of this generator in `libs/internal-plugin/src/generators/update-scope-schema/generator.spec.ts`.
+This will be particularly difficult, as you'll need to create a project with the actual source code of your `util-lib` generator as part of the setup for this test.
+(Check [the solution](SOLUTION.md) if you get stuck!)

 ---